aviatesk/EscapeAnalysis.jl/README.md

 Core.Compiler.EscapeAnalysis.cache_escapes!
 ```

-[^latticedesign]: Our type inference implementation takes the alternative approach,
+[^LatticeDesign]: Our type inference implementation takes the alternative approach,
     where each lattice property is represented by a special lattice element type object.
-    It turns out that it makes started to complicate implementations of the lattice mainly
+    It turns out that it started to complicate implementations of the lattice operations
-    because it often requires conversion rules between each lattice element type object,
+    mainly because it often requires conversion rules between each lattice element type object.
-    and we are working on [overhauling our type inference lattice implementation](https://github.com/JuliaLang/julia/pull/42596)
+    And we are working on [overhauling our type inference lattice implementation](https://github.com/JuliaLang/julia/pull/42596)
     with `EscapeLattice`-like lattice design.

 [^MM02]: _A Graph-Free approach to Data-Flow Analysis_.
          Markas Mohnen, 2002, April.
          <https://api.semanticscholar.org/CorpusID:28519618>.

-[^backandforth]: In contrast, our type inference algorithm is implemented as a forward analysis,
+[^BackandForth]: Our type inference algorithm in contrast is implemented as a forward analysis,
-    because type information flows from "definition" to "usage" and it is more natural and
+    because type information usually flows from "definition" to "usage" and it is more
-    effective to propagate such information in a forward way.
+    natural and effective to propagate such information in a forward way.

 [^JVM05]: _Escape Analysis in the Context of Dynamic Compilation and Deoptimization_.
           Thomas Kotzmann and Hanspeter Mössenböck, 2005, June.